Ahoy and Welcome!

 Bertha is a '01 Dodge Dakota SLT Club cab truck, with a 4.7 liter V8 engine, 2 wheel drive, and a factory installed tow package.

 Her GVWR (gross vehicle weight rating) is 4,100 lbs and she has a max towing capacity of 6,500 lbs with the correct hitch.
 I bought her mid October of 2011 with 87k miles on her from Carmax.
-She came with the large camper top and I later installed a Tekonsha Prodigy P2 brake controller, and a #66151 Reese dual cam weight distribution hitch.
+She came with the large camper top and I later installed a Tekonsha Prodigy P2 brake controller.

 She's getting on in miles now, but has proved to be a very reliable tow vehicle.